exogee-technology/graphweaver/docs/design.md

 #### Operators

-It is the design intention to decouple these operators from SQL operators.
+While designing GraphWeaver, we've intentionally decoupled these operators from SQL operators.
 Although the comparison is inevitable different data sources will support either a subset or all operations.
+The query syntax is not meant to support all SQL operations.

 The operators supported by base resolver are: